 The authority in charge of investigations of theft or loss of military arms and ammunitions is the local commanding officer for immediate investigations.
 The civilian police undertake the investigation in case of theft and may assist in cases of loss.
 The civilian law enforcement authorities are responsible for further treatment and punishment.
 Criminal investigations take place in every case of irregularities and suspected theft.
 Statistics are produced and held by the Federal Armed Forces Intelligence Office.
-In 2004, 6 pistols, 7 signal pistols, 1 submachine-gun and 5 rifles were reported as stolen.
+In 2006, 5 pistols, 2 signal pistols, 3 machine-guns and 1 assault rifles were reported as stolen.